 Mr. Simailak: Thank you, Madam Chairperson.
 I thank you for the responses.
-On to a different subject, still one of your programs, the down-payment assistance program, is that working?
+On to a different subject, still one of your programs, the downpayment assistance program, is that working?
 Are we getting more and more people becoming homeowners?
-I ask this because especially for Kivalliq the last 12 years, we've got the gold mine there, we've got two of them now, and we've got many Kivallirmiut working, and if we expand it further, we've got the TMAC out in the west and Baffinland farther up island.
+I ask this because especially for the Kivalliq, in the last 12 years we've had the gold mine there.
+We've got two of them now and we have got many Kivallirmiut working, and if we expand it further, we've got the TMAC out in the west and Baffinland farther up island.
 We've got a lot of Nunavummiut with a lot more disposable income, but I don't know if the program is sufficient enough to get more people to become homeowners.
 Is that being looked at all to see if it's succeeding or if it needs to be revamped or is it already being revamped?
 Thank you, Madam Chairperson.

 Hon.
 Joe Savikataaq: Thank you, Madam Chairperson.
-We're always looking to see if our programs are doing what they intended to do and, if they're not and if we can improve them so that Nunavummiut can take advantage of them more to get their intended purpose, then we do.
+We're always looking to see if our programs are doing what they intended to do, and if they're not and if we can improve them so that Nunavummiut can take advantage of them more to get their intended purpose, then we do.
 The down-payment assistance program is there and the bulk of it is being utilized here in Iqaluit.
 There are some in the outlying communities, but not very many.
 Thank you, Madam Chairperson.